NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Miracle Worker.md

 * * *

 Your alchemical mastery can resuscitate the recently slain.
-You can administer a [[Equipment/Elixir of Life (True)|True Elixir of Life]] to a creature who has been dead for no more than 2 rounds.
-When you do, that creature is immediately returned to life with 1 Hit Point and becomes wounded 1.
+You can administer a major or true elixir of life to a creature who has been dead for no more than 2 rounds.
+When you do, that creature is immediately returned to life with 1 Hit Point and becomes [[Conditions/Wounded|Wounded 1]].

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*